 Surat Jalan – Travel Permit

 The “Surat Jalan” is a travel permit required for travel to remote areas in Papua.
 Since 2020, the Surat Jalan can only be applied for at Polda in Jayapura.
 You will need your passport, two passport photos and your Indonesian entry visa.
 You will also need to declare your occupation and pay a fee for the permit (around IDR 100,000).
 The permit is usually issued on the same day.
 However, note that the police office is not open on weekends, so the permit can only be issued on weekdays!
 Reputable travel agencies will apply for the permit on your behalf, so you do not have to do this yourself.
 Of course, the above-mentioned documents are required for this and will be requested from you.

 When do I need to apply for a permit for my trip to Papua?

 As a rule of thumb: for less visited areas a surat jalan is usually required.

 The conservation fee is a special tax for Raja Ampat.
 It is comparable to an entrance fee.
 Every visitor to Raja Ampat must register on arrival.
-Normally this is done by your tour operator in advance.
 Individual travellers usually do the registration after arrival at the pier of Wasai and then pay the conservation fee.
-The fee is IDR 1.000.000,- .
-As of January 2020, an abolition or a strong reduction of the fee is under consideration.
+The fee is IDR 1,000,000 but has changed frequently in the past.